pbogre/fractal-plotting/README.md

 [Julia](https://en.wikipedia.org/wiki/Julia\_set),
 [Burning ship](https://en.wikipedia.org/wiki/Burning\_Ship\_fractal).

-This is done by converting pixel coordinates into real numbers on the argand diagram, and estimating which numbers can remain bounded following a certain sequence (which depends on the type of fractal) for infinity, but also color mapping the ones that almost get there because it looks pretty.
+This is done by converting pixel coordinates into complex numbers on the argand diagram, and estimating which numbers can remain bounded following a certain sequence (which depends on the type of fractal) for infinity, but also color mapping the ones that almost get there because it looks pretty.